 The common bed bug, formally known as Cimex Lectularius at big pest control conferences, resemble apple seeds when in the adult life stage of their bed bug life cycle.
 They are flat, ovoid in shape, wingless, ectoparasites that feed exclusively on blood-meals.
-Human blood is the preferred dining choice for the common bed bug.
-Bed Bugs have become a trending topic of interest in recent years as bed bug infestations have exploded throughout North America.
+Bed bugs have become a trending topic of interest in recent years as bed bug infestations have exploded throughout North America.
 Most notably within urban centers that have dense populations, like Toronto, Ontario.
 The problem has become such an epidemic that many locales, including New York City, have implemented local laws explicitly designed to deal with the current bed bug scourge.

 - Tropical bed bug, or Cimex Hemiptarius

 - Bat Bug, or Leptocimex Boueti

 Of the three bed bugs that opt for human nourishment, the common bed bug, or C. Lectularious is the most popular in North America.

 What attracts bed bugs?

 If you are alive, warm and breathing then you are a bed bug magnet.

 So, how do they know where to find people?
 Bed bugs are able to detect the sweet smell of carbon dioxide on our exhaling breaths and sense the warmness of our bodies.
 Especially when people are lying still, such is the case when people are sleeping.
 And while people are sleeping, bed bugs have a good amount of time to seek out and zero in on a blood-meal host.
 When they get going, they can travel about 1 meter per minute, meaning they can get far in one evening of meal seeking.